Somali clans: Darod

-Mohamoud Ali Shire, leader of the Warsangali.
+Mohamoud Ali Shire, ruler of the Warsangali Sultanate.
 Warsangali are a subclan of the Darod.

 The Darod (Daarood, دارود) are a Somali clan.
 The forefather of this clan is Sheikh Abdirahman bin Isma'il al-Jabarti, more commonly known as Daud or Darod.
 According to early Islamic books and Somali tradition, Aqeel Abu Talib ibn Abd al-Muttalib Al-Qurashi descendant Abdirahman bin Isma'il al-Jabarti (Darod), a son of the Sufi Sheikh Isma'il al-Jabarti of the Qadiriyyah order, fled his homeland in the Arabian Peninsula after an argument with his uncle.
 During the 10th or 11th century CE, Abdirahman is believed to have then settled in modern-day Sanaag just across the Red Sea and married Dobira, the daughter of the Dir clan chief.
 This union is said to have given rise to the Darod clan family.
 Thus, it established matrilateral ties with the Samaale main stem.
 Darod is the son of the famous Arabian Sheikh, Ismail bin Ibrahim Al-Jabarti, who is buried in the Zabid District of Yemen.